Robot Synesthesia: A Sound and Emotion Guided AI Painter: Introduction

-However, using sketch and text inputs have numerous limitations when it comes to applying more abstract semantics into an image.
-Specifically, it can be challenging to fully express the complexity and nuances of sounds and emotions using something discrete such as text.
-For instance, laughter is a complex sound denoted by unique loudness and rhythmic properties.
-While people can hear the differences in laughter easily, it can be challenging to describe them in language.
-Moreover, art has traditionally served as a powerful medium for expressing and evoking emotions.
-Throughout history, art has been utilized as a tool to communicate human feelings and experiences.
-Studies have shown that different visual elements such as color, shape, and composition can evoke different emotions in viewers \cite{color_emo_relationship,achlioptas2021artemis}.
+FRIDA~\cite{frida2022,schaldenbrand2024cofrida} is a collaborative robotic framework for creating real-world paintings.
+FRIDA can produce an artistic visualisation that is consistent with the human artist's intent expressed in the text form.
+Whereas text description in language can succinctly express semantic concepts in an abstract manner, it can be challenging to fully express the complexity and nuances of sounds or emotions, e.g., people use emojis to express their emotions in textual communication.

+Art has traditionally served as a powerful medium for expressing and evoking human feelings and emotions.
 Emotions form an integral part of the painting process, and it is crucial to understand the relationship between visual art and emotions to capture the painter's actual intent.
+Studies find that different visual elements such as color, shape, and composition can evoke different emotions in viewers~\cite{color_emo_relationship,achlioptas2021artemis}.
 By focusing on sounds and the emotions behind it, we aim to initiate a more nuanced perceptual understanding of the painting process, which, downstream, can also be applied to richer understanding of ordinary paintings.
+Additionally, a speech interface can improve the usability and accessibility of the system for users with motor, linguistic, and cognitive impairment~\cite{accessibility2020}.

-In this context, we propose an approach to use the sound and speech input modality for painting, known here as \textit{robot synesthesia}--synesthesia is a perceptual phenomenon in which a person may perceive visuals when listening to sounds.
-We extend the FRIDA framework by introducing an additional intuitive and powerful image generation planning method driven by sound and speech semantics.
-For general natural sound guidance, as highlighted in \cite{sound_guided_cvpr}, we leverage the approach of encoding images into a latent representation using $CLIP$ \cite{radford2021-clip} and $CLIP_{Audio}$ for audio~\cite{sound_guided_cvpr}.
-Using gradient descent, the simulated painting is altered to decrease the difference between these encodings.
+Toward intuitive and powerful painting generation, we propose an approach to use the sound and speech input modalities for painting, introducing \textit{Synesthesia} FRIDA (\synesthesia).
+Synesthesia is a perceptual phenomenon in which a person may perceive visuals when listening to sounds.